shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Fiona swallowed, "She placed a Vault inside Abigail's head.
 A place that can trap unwanted memories, for a short time.
 The Vault collapses when you sleep next, and the memories come back.
 Gives you some fairly terrible nightmares."

-Abigail smiled weakly, "Yeah… Except I don't like forgetting things, so its sapping my magic instead."
+Abigail smiled weakly, "Yeah… Except I don't like forgetting things, so it's sapping my magic instead."

 The two looked at her in concern and she stood up, "I'm going for a swim."